Meal-Snap/MealSnap/README.md

 ### Unit 13 GIF
-- We plan to have unlike function, where the user taps the filled heart and it unfills it.
+- We have finished the unlike function, where the user taps the filled heart and it unfills it.
+It is confirmed through with testing our Parse backend.
 At this point we are finished and have a MVP!
 <img src='http://g.recordit.co/KdvejEeInP.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ### Unit 14 GIF - [OPTIONAL FEATURES]